gtk-rs/gtk4-rs/book/src/gobject_properties.md

 {{#rustdoc_include ../listings/gobject_properties/2/main.rs:switch}}
 ```

-Dealing with a `glib::Value` is quite verbose
+Dealing with a `glib::Value` is quite verbose.
-This is why you will only want to use the generic methods for accessing properties you have added to your custom GObjects.
+This is why you only want to use the generic methods for accessing properties you have added to your custom GObjects.

 Properties can not only be accessed via getters & setters, they can also be bound to each other.
 Let us see how that would look like for two `Switch` instances.